-When you brush the teeth or bite an apple, you will be very annoyed when you find red blood.
+When you brush your teeth or bite an apple, you will be very annoyed when you find red blood.
 The salty and bloody taste always makes people feel fearful.
 This bloody taste may come from the mouth, the most common of which is bleeding gums.
 Gum bleeding is a dental disease that is often encountered in life.
 Many people think that bleeding gum is only a minor problem, not a big issue.
 In fact, bleeding gums may be a precursor to physical illness.
 There are many reasons for bleeding gums.
 In different situations, the methods are different.
-In this post, we will discuss about how to protect gums from bleeding naturally.
+In this post, we will discuss how to protect gums from bleeding naturally.

 What Are The Causes Of Bleeding Gums?